Skip to content

 Sexually transmitted diseases

-If you suspect that you have a sexually transmitted disease, you can make a doctor’s appointment at a health centre or private clinic.
-Some cities have an STD clinic where sexually transmitted diseases are treated.
-Ask for more information at your health centre.
+If you suspect that you have a sexually transmitted disease, you can make a doctor’s appointment at a health and social services centre or private clinic.
+In some areas, you can also contact the contraception and family-planning clinic (ehkäisy- ja perhesuunnitteluneuvonta).
+Ask for more information at your health and social services centre.

 Using a condom and dental dam will protect you from most sexually transmitted diseases.